jhickner/ep/README.md

 ## epub

-Typeset into pages with CoreText: drop caps, small caps, hyphenation and justification. `--text` wraps onto the character grid instead.
+Uses kitty graphics and CoreText to render by default: drop caps, small caps, hyphenation and justification.
+Press `d` or use `--text` for text mode.

 ![a chapter opening](doc/epub.png)